-- You may have bruising and swelling around the implant.
+- Some people have bruising and swelling around the implant.
 This is common in the first 24 hours.

 - The implant area could get infected.

-- The implant could move a lot from where it was placed.
-This is very rare.
-If this happens, a specially trained healthcare provider will take out your implant.
+- The implant could move from where it was inserted or get bent or broken.
+If this happens, a specially trained healthcare provider might need to take it out.

 - The implant may be hard to take out.
-If this happens, your healthcare provider may take longer to take it out, or a specially trained healthcare provider will take it out.
+If this happens, your healthcare provider may take longer to take it out, or refer you to a specially trained healthcare provider to remove it.